-In the first chapter of J.K.
-Rowling’s first Harry Potter book, the transfiguration professor Minerva McGonagall declares: “Every child in our world will know his name!”
+In the opening chapter of J.K.
+Rowling’s first Harry Potter book, the transfiguration professor, Minerva McGonagall, declares: “Every child in our world will know his name!”
 Her words turned out to be prophetic — the novel’s sequels went on to break records around the world.
-Now, Harry Potter and the Cursed Child is being performed at the Palace Theatre in London; the story of the orphaned boy wizard who went to Hogwarts and defeated the Dark Lord Voldemort continues.
-But Harry Potter has never just been a story about magic.
+Based on the books, but written by Jack Thorne, Harry Potter and the Cursed Child is currently on stage at London’s Palace Theatre.
+The story continues of the orphaned boy wizard, who went to Hogwarts and defeated the Dark Lord Voldemort — but Harry Potter has never just been about magic.
 At its heart, it has always been a story about how love triumphs over evil.

 Good and evil

-There are all kinds of evil in the Harry Potter stories: from forbidden magic, to dark creatures, to Lord Voldemort — a man so feared that most wizards are too afraid to even speak his name.
+There are all kinds of evil in the Harry Potter stories: from forbidden magic and dark creatures, to Lord Voldemort — a man so feared that most wizards are too afraid to even utter his name.
 Harry and his friends fight to defeat evil, and often they win.
 But not without tragedy, and not without finding shades of grey in between.

 Sabotage, seduction and a teenage Nazi-killer